harshiltomar/Foodify-1.0/README.md

 - Server Side Routing

 # Dynmaic Routing
-There is a dynamic route for each restaurant which loads dynamix content
+There is a dynamic route for each restaurant which loads dynamic content to display on the Res-card page for each restaurant

+# ComponentDidMount
+- to Make API Call
+- Conventionally(function based component), first we load a component and when the component has been loaded, we make API call to fetch the data
+- i.e Loads->Render->API->Render
+- Thus in class based component, cdm is used to perform the same above task instead of delaying till fetch completion